 In 2007 the German federal government reached an agreement with the governments of the coal-mining states North Rhine-Westphalia and Saarland, the RAG Corporation, and the Mining, Chemical and Energy Industrial Union (IG BCE) to discontinue government subsidies for coal mining and find socially acceptable means of ending the mining of coal in Germany by 2018.
 The result of this agreement was the establishment of the RAG-Stiftung ("RAG Foundation") in June 2007.
 The RAG-Stiftung has the following tasks:

 Coal mining has created an extensive system of underground shafts and tunnels and has also had an impact on the landscape in the mining regions.
 These man-made changes must be permanently managed.
 In addition to securing the shafts and tunnels and eliminating mining-related damage — tasks that the RAG Corporation will have to finance even after 2018 — the foundation has to implement measures for the permanent management of pit water and groundwater.
-After the coal-mining operations are discontinued, these perpetual management tasks will be funded by the RAG-Stiftung.
+After the coal-mining operations have been discontinued, these perpetual management tasks will be funded by the RAG-Stiftung.

 Intensive underground and aboveground water management is a corollary of coal mining, because coal can only be extracted at great depths if the pit water that seeps into the galleries is continuously pumped out.
-The pit water still has to be continuously pumped out even after coal is no longer being mined.
+The pit water still has to be continuously pumped out even after coal is no longer mined.
 This is due to a variety of reasons, such as the need to protect drinking water.

 Moreover, pumping facilities have to be operated in some areas in order to prevent lakes from forming above ground as a result of mine subsidence.
 Last but not least, groundwater purification facilities are operated in former mining areas to protect the groundwater.
 This active pit water and groundwater management cannot be discontinued after coal mining has ceased; it is a task that has to be performed in perpetuity.